-Washington County offers affordable loans or grants to income qualifying households for the repair or replacement of failing subsurface sewage treatment systems.
+Washington County Sewer Treatment Cost Share Fix Up Fund offers affordable loans or grants to income-qualifying households to repair or replace failing subsurface sewage treatment systems.

 Home Maintenance Help

-Program helps low-income homeowners who are seniors, people with permanent physical disabilities, veterans, or families with children, take care of deferred maintenance, unsafe living conditions or accessibility improvements.
+Rebuilding Together Twin Cities helps low-income homeowners who are seniors, people with permanent physical disabilities, veterans, or families with children, take care of deferred maintenance, unsafe living conditions or accessibility improvements.

-Program offers grants to disabled veterans to make accessibility improvements to existing homes or new construction of specially adapted housing.
+V.A.
+Specially Adapted Housing & Special Housing Adaptations Grant offers grants to disabled veterans to make accessibility improvements to existing homes or new construction of specially adapted housing.